jushkinbekrashidovich/jushkinbek/README.md

 - 🌱  I’m currently learning Firebase.

-- 💫  I am open to work on new ideas.
+- 💫  I am open to working on new ideas.

 - 📫  How to reach me: https://t.me/Jushkinbek_Rashidovich